• About PeterSIronwood

 “We found a door.
 It was made of something so strong and hard.
 It was as hard … it was as hard as ice, but unlike ice, you could not break it or chip it.
 And, it was heavy.
 It took many strong pushes to open that door.
 We saw more of this odd material in the large walled camp.
 But let me ask you another question.
 Why are you sure Shadow Walker is alive?”

 “I cannot really explain it.
 I feel connected to him.
 Of course, I feel connected to Tu-Swift as well.
 But when I take out the Sixth Ring of Empathy…it could just be wishful thinking.
 I also feel that Shadow Walker will do everything possible to ensure the safety of Tu-Swift.
 When I touch the Sixth Ring of empathy, I often feel that he is doing the same.
-It could be wishful thinking, but somehow, I don’t think so.”
+It could be delusional, but somehow, I don’t think so.”

 After a moment, Many Paths looked about her and saw that the Veritas were beginning to gather for a feast.
 She could only perceive small snippets of conversation, but there was a general air of excitement.
 People were glad that so many of the Veritas had returned and it appeared as well that some sort of vengeance had destroyed the village of the People who Steal Children though it was their own fire arrows that destroyed them.
 Everyone was eager to learn what others had seen most recently.